haochenx/gitblogger/README.md

 sources. it will serve files from the current working directory as well the git repository if existing at `$(pwd)/.git`, with the following URL scheme.

+### Development mode and Production mode

+Git Blogger will have 2 modes, the Development Mode (dev-mode) and Production Mode (prod-mode).
+In dev-mode, all toplevel namespaces (/worktree, /index, /object etc) will be enabled and the /expose namespace will be mapped to /index for easy testing.
+But in production mode, only the contents /expose is exposed at /, the URL root.

 ### Toplevel URL scheme

 * /_ah/:path - ah, these are the internal pages (acronym of Administration Home)